aws-samples/aws-get-started-workshop/content/01-dev/02-establish-initial-foundation/06-set-up-common-dev-network.md

 ## 4. Initialize AWS Account System Users

-When the new Network - Prod AWS account is created, follow these steps to initialize the AWS account's AWS SSO user and root user to align with security best practices.
+When the new network-prod AWS account is created, follow these steps to initialize the AWS account's AWS SSO user and root user to align with security best practices.

 ### Initialize AWS SSO User for the AWS Account
 When a new AWS account has been created via the Account Factory, a user for the new AWS account is created in AWS SSO.
 As a best practice, you should initiatize the associated user's password and enable MFA.